smokingpun/smokingpun.github.io/_posts/2019-05-17-startup-content-audit.md

 I use a 'recommended actions' category to note down some quick thoughts about what I'd change and why.
 This category also stops me prevaricating too much about the scoring, because I can always explain my decisions here.

 I also like to give a rough idea of how easy a change should be to implement and what impact it might have.
-This is particularly important if you have a North Star metric you want to move.
+This is particularly important if you have a specific business goal in mind (like reduce customer churn from 8% to 4%).

 You won't implement all your suggestions, but these three columns give you a useful place to start.